Steve Cram: Television career

-Vancouver 2010, Sochi 2014, Pyeongchang 2018 and Beijing 2022 - having replaced Dougie Donnelly as the main Curling commentator in 2010.
+Cram has commentated on athletics events for the BBC since 1999.

+At the Atlanta 1996 Olympics, Cram worked for BBC Radio 5 Live.
+For the Sydney 2000 Olympics, Cram presented coverage throughout the day and commentated on athletics events.
+At the Athens 2004 Summer Olympics, Cram anchored morning coverage of the Games with Hazel Irvine.
+For the Beijing 2008 Games, Cram had joined the commentary team for athletics events.
+This was a position he took again for the London 2012 Games, leading the commentary team.
+He returned to the same position for the Rio 2016 Olympics, Tokyo 2020 Games and Paris 2024 Olympics.

+Cram has also worked on multiple Commonwealth Games for the BBC.
+Cram commentated on the athletics events on the Manchester 2002 Games.
+At the Melbourne 2006 Games, Cram presented and reported from multiple sports.
+He returned to the commentary box for the following games: Delhi 2010, Glasgow 2014, Gold Coast 2018 and Birmingham 2022.

+Cram was one of the main presenters of the BBC's coverage of the Salt Lake City 2002 Winter Olympics.
+Four years later, Cram returned to present and report on the Turin 2006 Games.
+For the Vancouver 2010 Olympics, Cram replaced Dougie Donnelly as the main Curling commentator, working alongside Rhona Martin.
+This was a position he returned to for the Sochi 2014 Games, this time alongside Jackie Lockhart.
+For the Pyeongchang 2018 Olympics, Cram returned again with Martin, Lockhart, Logan Gray and David Murdoch.
+Cram once again commentated on the curling events at the Beijing 2022 Olympics, with Martin, Lockhart and Gray.

 Personal life

 Cram's mother Marie was born in Germany and he considered representing Germany because of the dominance of Coe and Ovett.
 Cram was married to Karen for many years, but they divorced in 2006 and since then he has lived with former athlete Allison Curbishley in Northumberland.
 He has two children, Josie and Marcus, who have had some success in under-age races.
-Cram had one sibling, a younger brother Kevin, who died in a fall aged 39 while out for a run in Cardiff in 2001.
+Cram had one sibling, a younger brother Kevin, who very sadly died in a fall aged just 39 while out for a run in Cardiff in 2001.

 In August 2014, Cram was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

 He is a supporter of Sunderland A.F.C.